microsoft/terminal/doc/user-docs/UsingJsonSettings.md

 ## Key Bindings

-This is an array of commands and key choards to invoke the command.
+This is an array key chords and shortcuts to invoke various command.
 Each command can have more that one one key binding.

-NOTE: Key bindings is a subfield of the global settings and key bindings apply to all profiles
+NOTE: Key bindings is a subfield of the global settings and key bindings apply to all profiles.

 For example